ledlaux/pikoPD/README.md

 2. ADC Knob Input (GPIO26) – Reads the analog knob and prints its normalized value.
 3. Encoder – Reads a rotary encoder and prints its incremental position.

-> Use the `-s` flag to enable the serial console loading in the terminal after flashing (works on mac only for now).
+> Use the `-s` flag to enable the serial console loading in the terminal after flashing (currently works only on mac).

 ### Notes